 If you are taking your vehicle off-road, you NEED to make sure you have a power source that won’t degrade from vibration and shock.
 Over time the cells in a traditional battery can break apart from vibration and stop functioning.
 AGM and Lithium batteries are also much more resistant to cold weather.
 People have literally been stranded for days due to a battery that failed.
 The extra $100 could be the difference between making it home and a life & death situation.

 I ultimately chose to go with a Full Throttle AGM battery in my Forester to handle the off-road vibrations, and the extra power demand of light bars and a winch.
 MeLe offers a kit that replaces the factory tie down and fits the Full Throttle battery perfectly.
 I installed it with rivnuts and have never felt more confident in my battery’s reliability.
+I like the Full Throttle batteries but there are some great performance batteries for Subarus that you can check out.

 NOTE: One big reason I chose to go with a MeLe mounting kit is the fact that they act as an insulator.
 Most aftermarket mounting options don’t provide any insulation.
 In the winter this allows heat to escape from the battery and allows engine heat to soak it in the summer.
-Ultimately degrading the internal components and causing premature failure.
+This ultimately degrades the internal components and causes premature failure.
 Many of the other “performance” mounting kits that I considered were simple frame designs that didn’t enclose the battery at all.
 They also didn’t have options for a big enough battery to reliably power a winch and a healthy amount of auxiliary lighting and were made out of steel.
 The MeLe kits are made with high quality aluminum that won’t rust and they have multiple sizes that can accommodate more powerful battery units.

 Although upgrading to a performance battery is somewhat of a costly experience, it actually saves money in the long run.
 The average car battery will last around 3 years.
 But a performance battery from a reputable company, such as Odyssey, Full Throttle, or Anti-Gravity will last closer to 6-8 years depending on driving habits.